putoze/EC_FINAL/EC_FINAL_PROJECT/python/README.md

   <img src="images/Combinatorial_Energy_minimization_1.png" width="600" heigh ="600"/>
 </p>

-Our task is to minimize the total energy of a given lattice of length N by choosing the correct assignment of particle types on the lattice
+&emsp;&emsp;Our task is to minimize the total energy of a given lattice of length N by choosing the correct assignment of particle types on the lattice

 ## 2. Lattice